steveklabnik/jujutsu-tutorial/src/real-world-workflows/splitting-changes.md

 # Splitting a change with `jj split`

 `jj squash` takes two changes and makes them one.
-Sooner or later you'll want to go the other way: you sat down to fix a bug, noticed some unrelated mess, tidied it up while you were in there, and now one change is doing two jobs.
-The reviewer is going to ask you to separate them, and they're right.
+Sooner or later, we'll want to go the other way.
+Maybe we sat down to fix a bug, noticed something unrelated, tidied it up while we were there, and ended up with one change doing two jobs.
+Those jobs will be easier to understand and review if we separate them.

-That's `jj split`.
+That's what `jj split` is for.

 Here's the situation.
 We meant to add a function, but we wrote some documentation at the same time: